infoExchange is an original resource that examines topics relating to suicide in a way that encourages conversation, written in an editorial style.

 The answer may surprise you.
 It may be as fundamental as a thoughtful conversation.

-You, as helper, can aid the person at risk to gain sufficient perspective and insight that they themselves can identify reasons for living.
+You, as helper, can aid the person considering to gain sufficient perspective and insight that they themselves can identify reasons for living.
 I know this may seem simplistic, but its effects are powerful.

 Another story involving a Golden Gate suicide was mentioned in a 2003 New Yorker article, Jumpers: The fatal grandeur of the Golden Gate Bridge, documenting suicides in the San Francisco Bay area (itself the inspiration for the documentary film, The Bridge).
 A San Francisco psychiatrist recounts a suicide note of a young male who died by jumping from the bridge.
 It stated, “If one person smiles at me, I will not jump” (Friend, 2003, p.6).
 Evidently, the man sought human connection so desperately.
 Unfortunately, no one acknowledged his presence on the bridge and no one smiled either.
 He jumped to his death.